damnlie/hypernode.github.io/_posts/2014-07-04-installing-magento-on-hypernode.md

 5. Press "y" or "n" if you want to install sample data.
 If you told the script you'd like to have some sample data, better grab a cup of coffee or tea.
 This might take a while ;-)

 6. You're asked to fill in some information to finish the installation.
-YOu have to submit the following information:
+You have to submit the following information:
 6.1  session save<br>
 6.2  admin frontname<br>
 6.3  default currency code<br>
-6.4  locale code
+6.4  locale code<br>
-6.5  timezone
+6.5  timezone<br>
-6.6  admin username
+6.6  admin username<br>
-6.7  admin password
+6.7  admin password<br>
-6.8  admin's firstname
+6.8  admin's firstname<br>
-6.9  admin's lastname
+6.9  admin's lastname<br>
-6.10 admin's email
+6.10 admin's email<br>
-6.11 base url
+6.11 base url<br>

 7. After this, the script will install Magento for you.

 8. When the installation is complete, you're asked if you want write the baseURL to your .htaccess file?
-Press "n" to reindex all data in your shop.
+Press "n" and the script will reindex all data in your shop.

 9. The installation is complete.
-You're presented with all the checks the script did to ensure Mnagento was successfully installed on your Hypernode.
+You're presented with all the checks the script did to ensure Magento was successfully installed on your Hypernode.

 ## Move the Magento files to the right folder

 If you followed this guide, your magento files are now located in /data/web/public/magento .
-Move these files to the /data/web/public folder and delete the magento after this.
+Move these files to the /data/web/public folder and delete the magento folder after this.
 Your shop will now be visible through your Hypernode URL.

 ## Configure Redis as Cache Backend